On the sensitivity of the optimal partition for parametric second-order conic optimization: Numerical results

 \begingroup \endgroup

 We can observe from Tables~\ref{non_interval_upper} and~\ref{non_interval6_lower} that the bounds given by Algorithm~\ref{alg:nonlinearity_computation} always stay within the corresponding nonlinearity interval, without a need for the connectivity subroutine.
-However, the convergence of $\beta_k$ and $\alpha_k$ to their limit points becomes slow, resulting in a large number of iterations even in the presence of primal and dual nondegeneracy conditions.
-For instance, the sequence of $\beta_k$ in Table~\ref{non_interval_upper} progresses rapidly at the beginning, but the convergence becomes slower than linear as $\beta_k$ approaches $\frac12$.
-The slow convergence in the vicinity of $\frac12$ can be partly explained by the discontinuity of the dual optimal set mapping at $\epsilon = \frac12$.
-In this case, both $\mathcal{P}^*(\epsilon)$ and $\mathcal{D}^*(\epsilon)$ are single-valued and thus continuous on the intervals $(0,\frac12)$ and $(\frac12,1)$, while for any sequence $\epsilon_k \to \frac12$ we have $\liminf_{k \to \infty} \mathcal{D}^*(\epsilon_k) \cap \ri\big(\mathcal{D}^*(\frac12)\big) = \emptyset$.
-Analogously, the sequence of $\alpha_k$ in Table~\ref{non_interval6_lower} converges slowly to 0, where the dual optimal set mapping fails to be continuous.
+However, the convergence of $\beta_k$ and $\alpha_k$ to their limit points becomes slow resulting in a large number of iterations.
+For instance, the sequence of $\beta_k$ in Table~\ref{non_interval_upper} progresses rapidly on the nonlinearity interval $(-\infty,\frac12)$, where both the strict complementarity and nondegeneracy conditions hold.
+However, the convergence becomes slower than linear as $\beta_k$ approaches $\frac12$.
+The slow convergence in the vicinity of $\frac12$ can be partly explained by the discontinuity of the dual optimal set mapping at $\epsilon = \frac12$, at which the primal nondegeneracy condition fails.
+More precisely, both $\mathcal{P}^*(\epsilon)$ and $\mathcal{D}^*(\epsilon)$ are single-valued and thus continuous on the intervals $(0,\frac12)$ and $(\frac12,1)$, while for any sequence $\epsilon_k \to \frac12$ we have $\liminf_{k \to \infty} \mathcal{D}^*(\epsilon_k) \cap \ri\big(\mathcal{D}^*(\frac12)\big) = \emptyset$.
+Analogously, the sequence of $\alpha_k$ in Table~\ref{non_interval6_lower} converges slowly to 0, at which the primal nondegeneracy condition fails and thus the dual optimal set mapping fails to be continuous.
+In this case, compared to Table~\ref{non_interval_upper}, the convergence is slower, which is partially due to the failure of the dual nondegeneracy condition on $(0,\infty)$.

 \begingroup \endgroup

 \begingroup \endgroup